-There are a number of ways to reach out to your Members of Congress:
+There are a number of ways to interact meaningfully with your Members of Congress:

-- Meeting directly with your Member or their staff in-person, either in Washington or your home district. - Writing to your Member either through "snail mail" or email. - Calling your Member's office. - Engaging with your Member's office on social media.
+- Meeting directly with your Member or their staff in-person, either in Washington or in your home district. - Writing to your Member (email is preferred to "snail mail"). - Calling your Member's office. - Engaging with your Member's office on social media. - Attending a local event like a Town Hall Meeting.